Market maker: New York

-In the United States, the New York Stock Exchange and American Stock Exchange (AMEX), among others, have designated market makers, formerly known as "specialists", who act as the official market maker for a given security.
+In the United States, the NYSE and American Stock Exchange (AMEX), among others, have designated market makers, formerly known as "specialists", who act as the official market maker for a given security.
 The market makers provide a required amount of liquidity to the security's market, and take the other side of trades when there are short-term buy-and-sell-side imbalances in customer orders.
 In return, the specialist is granted various informational and trade execution advantages.

 Other U.S. exchanges, most prominently the NASDAQ stock exchange, employ several competing official market makers in a security.
 These market makers are required to maintain two-sided markets during exchange hours and are obligated to buy and sell at their displayed bids and offers.
 They typically do not receive the trading advantages a specialist does, but they do get some, such as the ability to naked short a stock, i.e., selling it without borrowing it.
 In most situations, only official market makers are permitted to engage in naked shorting.
 Changes to the rules in the 2000s and 2010s have explicitly banned naked shorting by options market makers.

-In liquid markets like the New York Stock Exchange, nearly every asset has open interest, providing two benefits: price takers can buy or sell at any time, and observers can continually monitor a precise price of every asset.
+In liquid markets like the NYSE, nearly every asset has open interest, providing two benefits: price takers can buy or sell at any time, and observers can continually monitor a precise price of every asset.

 A prediction market, or market explicitly designed to uncover the value of an asset, relies heavily on continual price discovery holding true.
 Prediction markets benefit from automated market makers, or algorithmic traders that maintain constant open interest, providing needed liquidity to the markets that would be difficult to provide naturally.